marijnleonardus/code-PhD-marijn/README.md

 Scripts for calculations, plots and data analysis of my PhD research.

-For the Python scripts I recommend running the spyder IDE in an anaconda distribution.
-Preferably in a separate virtual conda environment.
+For the Python scripts I recommend running the Conda distribution to install packages.
+Preferably in a separate environment.